Tone letter: Chao tone letters (IPA)

 For languages that have simple register tones in basic morphemes, or on short vowels, single tone letters are used for these, and the tone letters combine as the tones themselves do to form contours.
 For example, Yoruba has the three basic tones /[˥ ˧ ˩]/ on short vowels and the six derived contour tones /[˥˧ ˥˩ ˧˥ ˧˩ ˩˧ ˩˥]/ on long vowels, diphthongs and contractions.
-On the other hand, for languages that have basic contour tones, and among these are level tones, it's a common convention to use double tone letters for those level tones, and single tone letters for short checked tones, as in Taiwanese Hokkien /[sã˥˥]/ vs /[tit˥]/.
+For languages that have basic contour tones, among these are level tones, and it is a common convention to use double tone letters for those level tones while using single tone letters for short checked tones, as in Taiwanese Hokkien /[sã˥˥]/ vs /[tit˥]/.
 The tones /[˥˥]/ and /[˥]/ are generally analyzed as being the same phoneme, and the distinction reflects traditional Chinese classification; it also derives from the convention of numerically writing sã55 for high level pitch vs sã5 for tone #5.
 Regardless, this is not an IPA convention.

 Chao tone letters are sometimes written before the syllable, in accordance with writing stress and downstep before the syllable, and as had been done with the unstaffed letters in the IPA before 1989.
 For example, the following passage transcribes the prosody of European Portuguese using tone letters alongside stress, upstep, and downstep in the same position before the syllable: